harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/extraction-scans.md

 Extraction scans can be useful when you're working with SaaS-based scanners such as [SonarQube](/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference) and [Burp Enterprise](/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference), where you can extract scan results from an API endpoint.

-There most common use cases for Extraction mode are:
+The most common use cases for Extraction mode are:

 1) Extract results from a scan that has already run.